 - Meet with your career advisor to discuss your job search.

-- Complete the required career services exit interview form so that Career Services can keep you informed about opportunities that may be of interest to you.
+- Complete the required career services exit interview form so that Career Development can keep you informed about opportunities that may be of interest to you.

 - Participate in Early and Regular Fall OCI.

 - Apply to local employers for school-year jobs to enhance opportunities for full-time offers.